 - 5.1.1.
 HSSA competitors must undertake to race within the spirit of the regulations and the HSSA will be the final judge of that fact. - 5.1.2.
-Any competitor found to be seeking advantage by using performance enhancing components/devices or entering a car which either doesn't comply in all respects to THAT of the car of the period or has an engine capacity larger than the original, shall have their car inspected by the relevant Technical Representative of HSSA and be required to comply with the decision of the HSSA Eligibility Committee.
+Any competitor found to be seeking advantage by using performance enhancing components/devices or entering a car which either doesn't comply in all respects to THAT of the car of the period or has an engine capacity larger than the original, shall have their car inspected by the HSSA Committee and be required to comply with the decision of the HSSA Committee.
 Non-Compliant cars shall be recorded and monitored.